 Honey bees are more than just pollinators; they are scientifically referred to as “apis mellifera,” which means “honey-carrying bee.”
 As such, honey bees are one of the only insects in the world that produce food that humans can eat.
 Honey itself is very important and includes all of the substances that are needed to preserve life.
 Honey is full of enzymes, minerals, water and vitamins.
 It also contains pinocembrin, a powerful antioxidant that improves brain function.

-Hard Workers for You
+Bees Are Hard Workers

 Bumble bees pollinate your flowers and plants in a wide variety of weather conditions, unlike other insects.
 For example, bumble bees are active in temperatures of 40 degrees Fahrenheit and higher.
 They are most active in temperatures around 65 degrees Fahrenheit.
 Even on foggy, cloudy and rainy days, bumble bees are still hard at work and can fly in winds of up to 40 mph.